 Banished Words List

-The wordsmiths at Lake Superior State University eschewed “fake news” and released LSSU’s 43rd annual List of Words Banished from the Queen’s English for Mis-use, Over-use and General Uselessness.
+The wordsmiths at Lake Superior State University have released LSSU’s 45th annual List of Words Banished from the Queen’s English for Mis-use, Over-use and General Uselessness.

 Rabe and fellow LSSU faculty and staff came up with the first list of words and phrases that people love to hate at a New Year’s Eve party in 1975, publishing it on Jan.
 1, 1976.
 Though he and his friends created the first list from their own pet peeves about language, Rabe said he knew from the volume of mail he received in the following weeks that the group would have no shortage of words and phrases from which to choose for 1977.
 Since then, the list has consisted entirely of nominations received from around the world throughout the year.

 Through the years, LSSU has received tens of thousands of nominations for the list, which now includes more than a thousand entries.
 This year’s list is culled from nominations received mostly through the university’s website, lssu.edu/banished.
 Word-watchers target pet peeves from everyday speech, as well as from the news, fields of education, technology, advertising, politics and more.
 A committee makes a final cut in December.